binarycodon/MagicBoard/README.md

 Rajeev and Venkat were working image handling for a flooring application and needed a good framework to handle variety of shapes.
 In addition, Most SDLC diagrams becomes stale once the underlying components change.
-Rajeev and Venkat decided to create framework for managing shapes that are live during SDLC Lifecycle as well as for various image handling need.
+Rajeev and Venkat decided to create framework for managing shapes that are always current during SDLC Lifecycle as well as for various image handling need.
 This project is far from complete.
 More comprehensive features are on its way.

 ## Installation